jaydenshi99/Stickshark/README.md

 Version 2.0.3 of Stickshark, a C++ chess engine.

 Play against Stickshark on [lichess](https://lichess.org/@/stickshark99)!
+(The bot is currently not accepting unlimited time controls.)

 Currently rated ~2000 for bullet and ~2000 for blitz time controls.

 ## Prerequisites